-This episode provides a practical framework for ecommerce brands to strategically plan their influencer marketing budgets for 2023.
-It breaks down how to allocate marketing spend based on revenue tiers, focusing on maximizing ROI through seeding strategies and structured influencer contracts rather than just chasing "likes."
-The hosts introduce a budget calculator to guide allocation across paid media, brand marketing, and influencer initiatives.
+This episode provides a clear, actionable framework for ecommerce brands to strategically plan their influencer marketing budgets for 2023.
+It breaks down how to allocate funds based on revenue tiers, outlines the split between paid media, brand marketing, and influencer marketing, and offers a specific 80/20 rule for seeding versus contracted influencers to maximize ROI.

 Key takeaways

-For brands under $5M annual revenue, allocate 40% of revenue to Customer Acquisition Cost (CAC); for brands above $5M, allocate 25% of revenue to CAC.
+For brands under $5M annual revenue, allocate 40% of revenue towards Customer Acquisition Cost (CAC); for brands over $5M, allocate 25%.

-Allocate 75% of your total marketing budget to paid media (Facebook, Instagram, TikTok, Google Ads) and the remaining 25% split between brand marketing (content, PR, events) and influencer marketing.
+Within your total marketing budget, roughly 75% should go to paid media (e.g., Facebook, Instagram, TikTok, Google Ads), and the remaining 25% should be split between brand marketing (12.5%) and influencer marketing (12.5%).

 Cody Wittick: Twitter